-When schools were instructed to close, we assessed the needs of all our pupils and put in place plans to support them and their families during the summer term.
+During periods of partial closure due to lockdown arrangements, we have assessed the needs of all our pupils and put in place plans to support them and their families during the summer term.
 These plans included an education offer and arrangements to support pupils with their safety and wellbeing.
 Where appropriate, the plans included actions and interventions from other agencies, as we continued to work with partners to provide an appropriate level of support.
 These plans were regularly reviewed to ensure they reflected current need and were updated accordingly to ensure appropriate support is in place.

-We have now moved to full opening and our usual Child Protection Policy applies.
+We have now returned to full opening and our usual Child Protection Policy applies.
 However, as a response to COVID-19 and to ensure we are compliant with government guidance and Health and Safety law, other arrangements are in place and we have communicated this to all parents.